pepegar/instantiator/README.md

 ------------

-* Right now, `Instantiator` will use the first constructor it will found, so it's better not to try to instantiat classes with more than one constructor.
+* Right now, `Instantiator` will use the first constructor it will found, so it's better not to try to instantiate classes with more than one constructor.

 * It is not tested against collections.
-I don't know what approach to follow in in the number of elements to generate for the collection.
+I don't know what approach to follow in the number of elements to generate for the collection.
 Probably a random integer from 1 to 100 would be enough.

 * Type erasure.
 In the JVM, type parameters are erased at compile time, and this library runs at runtime.
 What the f*ck can I do with that?
-I mean, it is possible to kind of infer the inner type of any parametric data type by inspecting one element of it and getting it type.
+I mean, it is possible to kind of infer the inner type of any parametric data type by inspecting one element of it and getting its type.
 However, that raises two more
 questions:
   - The type of that element may lead you to a wrong type, for example:
   ```